Atwa/PopularMovies-MVVM-Sample/README.md

 ##  Source Code representation :
 The repository has two branches

-1-master : It has the implementaion of latest technologies such as kotlin coroutines, LiveData and repository pattern.
-Note : Its the newest & latest version of the updated code .
+1-master : It has the implementaion of latest technologies such as kotlin coroutines, LiveData and repository pattern and Its the newest & latest version of the updated code .

 2-RxBranch : It has the implementation using RxJava and its the older version .